 Social Security plays a big role in the success of a retirement plan.
 Social Security benefits are a good source of steady income, but choosing when to start collecting these benefits is important.
 Ideally, you don’t want to start taking benefits until you reach your “full retirement age” – the age at which you’re eligible to receive your full Social Security benefits.

 While the “right” age to start taking benefits depends on a person’s individual circumstances, in general, delaying benefits is the better option.
-Especially when we consider increasing life expectancies, delaying these benefits will allow you to receive a larger payment for more years than you might have contemplated.
+Especially when we consider increasing life expectancy, delaying these benefits will allow you to receive a larger payment for more years than you might have contemplated.
 Together, that might provide a substantial improvement to your financial health during retirement.

 Don’t Be An Ostrich